Belgium in the Eurovision Song Contest 2006: At Eurovision

 The semi-final and the final were broadcast in Belgium by both the Flemish and Walloon broadcasters.
 VRT broadcast the shows on één with commentary in Dutch by Bart Peeters and André Vermeulen.
 RTBF televised the shows on La Une with commentary in French by Jean-Pierre Hautier.
 All shows were also broadcast by VRT on Radio 2 with commentary in Dutch by Michel Follet and Sven Pichal, and by RTBF on La Première with commentary in French by Patrick Duhamel and Thomas Gunzig.
-The Belgian spokesperson, who announced the Belgian votes during the final, was Yasmine who held up a placard with the words "We Love Kate Ryan" during the final.
+VRT appointed Yasmine (who held up a placard with the words "We Love Kate Ryan" during the voting) as its spokesperson to announce the Belgian votes during the final.